BrownieO/Conlang-notes/Vocabulary/Math/sets.md

 Sets, "upseon", are collections of elements.
 Their members are named "ambreon".

 Sets have the following relationships:
-- subset = inhabestir
+- subset = inhabestir.
-- superset = inhabir
+- superset = inhabir.
-- complement = nekambrupeon
+- complement = nekambrupeon.

 And the following operations:
-- union = oro
+- union = oro.
-- intersection = ara
+- intersection = ara.
-- difference = maen
+- difference = maen.
-- cartesian product = nhan
+- cartesian product = nhan.
-- power set = elfnhanupeon
+- power set = elfnhanupeon.